Is Mold Damage Covered By Homeowners Insurance?

 Look through your home insurance policy coverages and exclusions.
 Check for any language pertaining to “water” and “mold”.
 Many home insurance policies don’t cover mold damage unless it’s a result of a covered peril.
 Your policy, however, might have a special section dedicated specifically to mold, fungi, wet and dry rot.

 Need Help Or In A Dispute with your Insurance Company Over Mold Damage?

-Contact ClaimsMate to get connected with a public adjuster who can help with your claim.
-ClaimsMate not only provides leading industry information for insurance claims, but also has a network of top quality public insurance adjusters.
+Contact ClaimsMate to get a public adjuster who can help with your claim.
+ClaimsMate not only provides leading industry information for insurance claims, but also provides top quality public insurance adjusters.